 In the era of women in the kitchen, the old-fashioned saying goes, “Women make good cooks, but men make better chefs.”
-The era of stilettoes and perfectly pressed aprons has changed (by all means if you have the strength and arch to do so, we praise your footwear choice) However, the mold had to be broken to expose the genuine love and passion for the gift of cuisine, showcasing the women who dared to believe, just maybe they could ( and would) have a voice and make a mark as equals running the show.
+The era of stilettos and perfectly pressed aprons has changed (by all means if you have the strength and arch to do so, we praise your footwear choice) However, the mold had to be broken to expose the genuine love and passion for the gift of cuisine, showcasing the women who dared to believe, just maybe they could ( and would) have a voice and make a mark as equals running the show.

-In this time today, anyone in the culinary world could not imagine where we would stand without the immensely talented chefs fighting in the trenches to make a name for their vision.
+In this time today, anyone in the culinary arts world could not imagine where we would stand without the immensely talented chefs fighting in the trenches to make a name for their vision.
 We at ChefPassport think that the phrase Chef, is something to simmer on, as Chef is neither Female or Male.
 The label demands respect, radiates determination and unlimited imagination, but most of all is layered in the upmost love for food.
 The art of cuisine connects us and motivates us.
 It is both a love language and a therapy.
 So, cheers to this wonderful day as we celebrate International Women’s Day and their impact on our lovely world of decadent cuisine.

 Here are a few influential women and their stories of how a new level of equality began, and their driven journeys, that made the modern-day kitchen and chef’s world.